Florida's economy poised to take a major hit from Hurricane Irma

 Irma has already destroyed or badly damaged airports, runways and other infrastructure in the Caribbean Islands, halting commercial air travel.
 Next, it's headed for several key airports in Florida.

+Now that the storm appears to be headed toward the peninsula's western coast, Tampa -- home to Tampa International Airport -- is bracing for what could be a devastating direct hit from Irma.
+Tampa International the 29th busiest U.S. airport by passenger count.
+The airport says it will shut down completely by 8 p.m.
+ET Saturday through Monday.

-All of southern and central Florida's airports are expected to shutter operations by midday Saturday as the area braces for Irma, which is expected to make landfall on Sunday.
+All of southern and central Florida's airports are expected to shutter operations by Saturday evening as the area braces for Irma, which is expected to make landfall on Sunday.

 It's not clear how long the airports will remain shuttered.
 American Airlines (AAL) said it'll all depend on how well the airports hold up in the storm and how long it'll take crewmembers to get back to work.